SmitchyB/adscribeAI-mern-unsecure/README.md

 In this application, the OPENAI_API_KEY is written directly into the backend source code (backend/server.js).
 This is a significant security risk because it exposes the secret to anyone with access to the codebase and makes it visible in the version control history.
 This build is used to test whether security scanning tools can successfully detect this type of vulnerability.

 How to Run This Application
-This is a standard MERN stack application with a React frontend and a Node.js/Express backend.
+This is a standard NODE.JS/React stack application with a React frontend and a Node.js/Express backend.

 Prerequisites
 Node.js and npm installed.